-Dr Ashleigh Filtness is a Lecturer in Transport Safety at Loughborough Design School She specialises in road safety and driver behaviour, with particular expertise in driver sleepiness and impaired driving.
+Dr Ashleigh Filtness is a Professor of Transport Human Factors and Sleep Science S at Loughborough University School of Design and Creative Arts where she is the Director of Knowledge Exchange and Innovation.
+She specialises in road safety and driver behaviour, with particular expertise in driver sleepiness, driver fatigue and sleep and safety.

-Since completing her Ph.D Ashleigh has authored over 30 peer reviewed publications and attracted research funding totalling over $1 million (AUD) from government, industry and competitive grant schemes.
+Ashleigh is a Fellow of the Higher Education Acadamy (FHEA), Chartered Biologist (C.Biol) and has completed Institute of Leadership and Management (ILM) Diploma Level 5.
+Over her career Ashleigh has authored over 90 peer reviewed publications and attracted research funding totalling over £3.3 million from government, industry and competitive grant schemes.

 Recent research projects: